Oltume History, Family Crest & Coats of Arms

 Further to the north, Henry de Oulton was listed in the Feet of Fines of Yorkshire in 1328.
 In 1455, Earwaker's East Cheshire listed Thomas Olton as holding estates in Mottram, Cheshire and Richard Olton, of Congleton was listed in the Wills at Chester in 1588.
 The same source listed Blanch Oulton, of Bradley as a widow in 1629.

-Important Dates for the Oltume family
+Early History of the Oltume family

 This web page shows only a small excerpt of our Oltume research.
 Another 71 words (5 lines of text) are included under the topic Early Oltume History in all our PDF Extended History products and printed products wherever possible.